AthenZ/athenz/docs/zts_api.md

 ### Identity

-A signed identity object that could be either a client certificate or just a regular NToken (depending if the request contained a csr or not).
+A signed identity object that is a client certificate.

 `Identity` is a `Struct` type with the following fields: